-2. The coffee roasting process
+2. The coffee roasting process under investigation

 The coffee roasting process is a chemical process that turns green coffee beans into beans that can be ground, brewed and consumed with a complex aroma and flavor.
 For a batch coffee roaster, the roasting happens in cycles as the green coffee beans enter the roasting drum and are heated to the desired temperature of 200-250 °C before being transferred to a cooling chamber [20,21].
 A cycle lasts 10 to 20 minutes depending on the desired degree of roasting.
+The roasting drum is a horizontal rotating chamber that rotates at a specified speed to induce mixing without the beans getting stuck to the walls from centrifugal forcing.
 Hot air is generated in a combustion chamber, usually fueled by NG, and passes through the roasting drum, heating the beans to the desired temperature.
 The first stage of coffee roasting involves the evaporation of water from the bean when it reaches temperatures between 160 °C and 190 °C [18,22-24].
 After water removal, the bean undergoes of set of chemical reactions in pyrolysis, which give the coffee its final flavor and aroma at a temperature of 200-250 °C. During pyrolysis, there is also a release of volatile organic compounds, carbon dioxide, and particulate matter from the roasted chaff that are added to the flue gas in the roasting drum.
-When too many volatiles are released from the bean at temperature higher than 200 °C, the aroma of the bean can decrease.
-For this reason, the temperature gradient during the process must be constant.
+When too many volatiles are released from the bean at temperature higher than 200 °C, the aroma of the bean can decrease and the resulting product becomes bitter and undesirable.
+For this reason, the temperature gradient during the process must be constant in order to achieve a uniform and gradual heating of the beans from the outside to the center.
 This is done by means of a modulating boiler that can control the output of heat into the roasting drum.
+The beans are then sprayed with water which turns to steam upon heat absorption, halting the roasting process of the beans.
+They are then transferred to a cooling chamber where they are continuously stirred as cool air is blown on them to bring their temperature down to ambient air conditions.
 Some of the flue gas is returned to the combustion chamber at 180-230 °C through a heat exchanger to utilize some of the waste heat and increase the efficiency of the burner.
-For the rest of the flue gases leaving the roasting drum, the VOCs, PM and CO2 must be removed before being emitted to the environment.
-The flue gas goes through a cyclone to remove particulate and then an afterburner to burn pollutants that are released from the beans during the roasting phase and is then finally released through a chimney into the atmosphere at temperatures of 300-350 °C.
+For the rest of the flue gases leaving the roasting drum, the VOCs, PM and CO2 must be removed before being emitted to the environment to comply with air quality standards.
+The flue gas goes through a cyclone to remove particulate and then an afterburner to combust pollutants that are released from the beans during the roasting phase and is then finally released through a chimney into the atmosphere at temperatures between 300-350 °C.